Questions and Answers

 This is merely the basic right to prospect for a specific raw material in a defined area.
 The holder of the exploration licence is not yet permitted to take any technical measures.
 It is linked to a work programme that serves the geological exploration of the permit area.

-In July 2024, an application will be made for an operating licence under mining law for the exploration.
-This includes the application for a seismic survey, further geophysical investigations such as geo-electrocs, geomagnetics and gravimetry, two exploratory boreholes and hydrogeological observation measurements.
+In July 2024, an operating licence under mining law for the exploration was applied for and approved in september 2024.
+This approval includes the application for seismic surveys, geophysical investigations such as geo-electrocs, geomagnetics and gravimetry, two exploratory boreholes and hydrogeological observation measurements.

 IAs part of the procedure, the Hessian Mining Inspectorate consults specialist authorities and public bodies (including the affected municipalities and nature conservation organisations).
 The municipalities are entitled to submit a statement.
 The authorisation procedure includes, among other things, an examination of the operator's reliability and existing expertise, an examination in accordance with water law, immission control law (regarding possible noise and pollution) and nature conservation law.
 The Hessian Mining Inspectorate prepares and publishes the authorisation notice.

-If the assessment for the Tromm site is positive, the construction phase of the GeoLaB project will begin in 2026: extensive planning is carried out, the documents for the permits to build the tunnel are prepared and submitted to the Hessian Mining Inspectorate.
+If the assessment for the Tromm site is positive, the planing and approval phase of the GeoLaB project will begin in 2026: extensive planning and necessary detailed investigations of the subsoil are carried out, the documents for the permits to build the tunnel are prepared and submitted to the Hessian Mining Inspectorate.
 This authority reviews the documents and again involves the affected communities, among others.
 Construction of the tunnel can only begin once the licences have been granted.

 -